michaelmcallister/contrackr/README.md

 This will capture packets from the host, and manipulate iptables as appropriate.

+### Monitoring

+By default an end point for prometheus to scrape is available on TCP port 2112 served at `/metrics`.
+You may change the address by supplying the `--port` or `-p` flag.

+It will report the total amount of connections that are currently being tracked.
+This includes each dst port, for instance if a single IP address scans 3 ports on the host this would be counted as 3 connections.
+It also counts the number of times the port was scanned, for instance if a single IP scans port 80 five times the connections would be counted as 5.

 ### Contributing

 Whilst it looks intimidating, the Bazel build rules are mostly managed by [Gazelle](https://github.com/bazelbuild/bazel-gazelle).
 It will take care of updating the `BUILD.bazel` files for you.
 You do not need to install any dependencies other than Bazel.